Coping with Climate Anxiety- Toolkit

 - Start a compost system for food scraps and food waste

-- Take steps to save energy at home, and start saving money!
+- Take steps to go green at home, and start conserving resources (and money)

 The University of Maryland and other organizations offer resources.